 The rear outboard seating positions include an adjustable head support that can be raised/lowered or removed.
 The head support should always be raised and locked into position (so that the center is aligned with the center of the occupant's head) when occupied by a passenger that is not in a child safety seat.

 Lift the head support to the desired position.
 To lower the head support, press and hold the button on the base of the outer post while pushing down on the head support.

 - Lift the headrest to raise it.

 - Press and hold the button located at the base of the right post.

 - Insert a short, flat object (such as a small flat-head screwdriver) into the opening on the inside base of the opposite post and pull the head support upward.

 All seats contain heating pads.
 In addition, both front seats are ventilated.
-To operate the seat heaters, see Climate Controls.
+You can control seat heaters in all seating positions using the touchscreen.